matbrewer396/HomeAssistantConfig/README.md

 * On Motion & Door senors trigger light on.
 Turn off a few minutes later
 * Input boolean on HA ui, for bath time - force the light to turn of for 1 hour
 * Shower time - force the light to go max brightness, music starts playing
-* On window open, alex will give a details on temp and humdity inside and outside
+* On window open, alex will give a details on temp and humidity inside and outside
 * Smart Switch - for when your up for talking:
   * Left Single Press: Toggle Light
   * Right Single Press: Bath Time